carbon-design-system/carbon-website-archive/src/content/components/code-snippet/code.md

 ---
+label: Component
+title: Code Snippet
+tabs: ['Code', 'Usage', 'Style']
+---

+---
-desc: <span>Code snippets</span> are small blocks of reusable code that can be inserted in a code file.
+<page-intro>**Code snippets** are small blocks of reusable code that can be inserted in a code file.
-variations:
+variations:</page-intro>

   code-snippet:
   - Code Snippet
   code-snippet--inline: